wmedrano/sage-deprecated/README.md

   `flashkick` crate of this repo.
 - Highly responsiveness editing experience.
 Emacs can get jerky at times, especially with non-async auto-complete.

+## Building, Running, and Testing

+See `.github/workflows/testing.yml` for building and testing recipes.

+To run the program, run: `cargo run --release -- -l scheme/ main.scm`.
+This:

+- Compiles Willy. `--release` compiles with optimizations though this is not strictly required.
+- Starts the Willy Guile program.
+This is basically Guile with Willy functions linkend in.
+- Adds the `scheme` directory to the load path.
+This provides access to the Willy Scheme modules.
+- Runs the main.scm program.